-The THEA Connected Vehicle Pilot will install connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
-When sensors detect a pedestrian in the crosswalk, roadside equipment will broadcast that information to connected vehicles in the vicinity, and their drivers will receive an alert.
+The THEA Connected Vehicle Pilot has installed connected vehicle technology at the midblock crosswalk on East Twiggs Street at the Hillsborough County Courthouse to improve pedestrian safety.
+When sensors detect a pedestrian in the crosswalk, roadside equipment broadcasts that information to connected vehicles in the vicinity, and their drivers will receive an alert.

 TRANSIT SIGNAL PRIORITY